jyun19980812/Info478-Final_Project/README.md

 ## Purpose

-- The purpose of this project is to create the resource about COVID-19 vaccination inequity around the world
+- The purpose of this project is to create a resource about COVID-19 vaccination distribution and deaths around the world

 ## Other Research Done In This Area